 In the 1970s, however, Germany and Japan were thriving economies in positions to compete with U.S. industry.
 This competition, combined with technological advances and the beginnings of computerization, began to eat away at American prosperity.
 Factories began to close, wages began to stagnate, inflation climbed, and the future seemed a little less bright.
 In this environment, tax-paying workers were less likely to support generous welfare programs designed to end poverty.
 They felt these bureaucratic programs were adding to their misery in order to support unknown others.

-When Ronald Reagan ran for president in 1980, his criticism of bureaucratic waste in Washington carried him to a landslide victory.
+In his first and unsuccessful presidential bid in 1976, Ronald Reagan, a skilled politician and governor of California, stoked working-class anxieties by directing voters’ discontent at the bureaucratic dragon he proposed to slay.
+When he ran again four years later, his criticism of bureaucratic waste in Washington carried him to a landslide victory.
+While it is debatable whether Reagan actually reduced the size of government, he continued to wield rhetoric about bureaucratic waste to great political advantage.
 Even as late as 1986, he continued to rail against the Washington bureaucracy, once declaring famously that “the nine most terrifying words in the English language are: I’m from the government, and I’m here to help.”

 - For general information on ancient bureaucracies see Amanda Summer.
 2012.
 "The Birth of Bureaucracy".
 Archaeology 65, No. 4: 33–39; Clyde Curry Smith.
 1977.
 "The Birth of Bureaucracy".
 The Bible Archaeologist 40, No. 1: 24–28; Ronald J. Williams.
 1972.
 "Scribal Training in Ancient Egypt," Journal of the American Oriental Society 92, No. 2: 214–21. ↵